todd/ruby-style-guide/README.md

     ```

     **OpenTable note: avoid this as it's cryptic at best.**
+    Todd Note: I actually kind of like this now.

 * Avoid explicit use of the case equality operator `===`.
 As its name
   implies it is meant to be used implicitly by `case` expressions and